 This Baklava is heavenly!
 It features flaky layers of pastry with toasted nuts, soaked in juicy syrup and infused with fragrant aromas of rose water, cardamom, and ghee.
 It's not overly sweet and has a unique flavor.
 I'll be sharing two ways to make it.

-Baklava, a flaky pastry filled with chopped nuts and soaked in syrup, is a featured dessert in the countries that were part of the former Ottoman empire, spanning the Middle East to Mediterranean, Balkans, and Caucasus.
+Baklava, a flaky pastry filled with chopped nuts and soakedย in syrup, is a popular dessert in the countries that were part of the former Ottoman empire, spanning the Middle East to Mediterranean, Balkans, and Caucasus.
+Like the date cookies โ maamoul.

-This recipe is of Persian style and differs from the more common versions.
-The unique combination of rose water, freshly ground cardamom, and ghee creates a truly magical aroma, similar to our ever-popular Persian love cake.
+- Special Flavor and Taste: The blend of rose water, cardamom, and ghee creates an unforgettable flavor, similar to our popular Persian love cake.

-- Phyllo dough shopping: Choose a popular brand phyllo dough that is meant for making baklava.
-Purchase from a store with a high turnover rate, such as Walmart or a well-maintained Middle Eastern store in the US.
+- Phyllo dough shopping: Choose a popular brand from a store with a high turnover rate, such as Walmart or a well-maintained Middle Eastern store in the US.
+This ensures the dough will be in good quality.

 - Phyllo dough options: It is available in two sizes: 17 x 12 inch (24-28 sheets) or 9 x 14 inch (40 sheets in two rolls).
 You can trim the 17 x 12 sheets to fit a 17 x 12 baking sheet.
 If using 9 x 14 sheets, use additional layers in a 9 x 13 pan.

-- Ghee or Clarified Butter: You can find this at most stores, or you can make it from butter (check the recipe in notes section).
-Ghee has a higher smoke point and imparts a fantastic flavor to the baklava.
-Regular butter has over 15% water and can cause uneven baking.
-And it can leave brown specks from the milk solids on the baklava.
+- Ghee or Clarified Butter (check recipe notes section): Ghee has a higher smoke point and imparts a rich flavor to the baklava.
+Regular butter has over 15% water, can cause uneven baking and can leave brown specks from the milk solids on the baklava.

 - Sweetener: I use sugar with some honey to make the syrup.
-Healthier options are available, and tips for selecting them are below under “variations”.
+Healthier options are below under โvariationsโ.

-- Flavors: The aromas of rose water, cardamom and ghee make this baklava unique.
-You can find rose water online or at Middle Eastern stores.
-And grinding cardamom seeds fresh provides the best flavor.
+- Flavors: Freshly ground cardamom, rose water and ghee are key to the unique taste.
+Buy rose water online or at Middle Eastern stores.
+Grind cardamom seeds fresh for best flavor.
 The aroma is intense, so start with less if you are not sure.

-- Lemon Juice: This helps prevent crystallization, keeping the syrup juicy for weeks.
+- Lemon Juice: This helps prevent crystallization, and keeps the syrup juicy for weeks.
 You can also use corn syrup for this purpose.

-- Prep: Thaw phyllo dough according to package instructions.
+- Prep: Thaw phyllo dough.
 Make ghee from butter.

-- Make Syrup: Combine sugar, water, and lemon juice in a saucepan.
-Bring to a boil, stir until sugar dissolves, and simmer for 5 minutes.
-Add honey and simmer for 5 to 7 minutes.
-Remove from heat, add rose water, and let it cool.
+- Make Syrup: Combine sugar, water, and lemon juice.
+Bring to a boil, stir until sugar dissolves, and simmer.
+Add honey and simmer.
+Remove from heat, add rose water, and let cool.

-- Assemble the Pastry: Keep ghee melted and warm.
-Layer the baklava in a 17 x 12-inch baking sheet with 10 sheets at the bottom, half of the nut mixture, 6 sheets in the middle, the remaining nut mixture, and 12 sheets on top.
+- Assemble the Pastry: Layer 10 phyllo sheets in a baking dish at the bottom, half of the nut mixture, another 6 sheets in the middle, the remaining nut mixture, and 12 sheets on top.
 Brush each layer with ghee.

-- Bake: Cut into diamond shapes and bake at 350°F for 20 minutes, then reduce the temperature to 325°F and bake for another 40 minutes.
+- Bake: Cut into diamond shapes and bake at 325ยฐF for 1 hour 15 minutes.

-- Serve: Cool to room temperature for 2 hours, then pour cooled syrup evenly over the pastry and let it soak overnight.
-Garnish with pistachios and cut again before serving.
+- Serve: Remove from oven and pour cooled syrup over hot baklava.
+Let it soak overnight.
+Top with pistachios and cut again before serving.

 - Place 12 phyllo sheets in the baking sheet, spread nut mixture, top with remaining 16 sheets, and cut into diamond shapes.
 Drizzle melted ghee evenly and swirl the pan.
-Bake and add syrup as in the recipe above.
+Bake and pour syrup over baklava.

 Top Tips